mthz/literatur/README.md

 * **ros-build-system**: Introduction in the ROS build system.

-* **ros-tools-roslauch**: Introduction in roslaunch which can be used to start multiple nodes with one call.
+* **ros-tools-roslaunch**: Introduction in roslaunch which can be used to start multiple nodes with one call.

 * **ros-tools-rqt**: Introduction in rqt which is a graphical debugging tool for ROS.